mcginleyireland/irishbaking.github.io/_posts/2020-10-17-christmas-jam-star-cookies.md

   - Cookies
 featured_image: https://irishbaking.ie/images/Christmas_Star_Jam_Cookies/Image_4.jpg
 recipe:
-  servings: 12 slices
+  servings: 15 Cookies
-  prep: 15 minutes
+  prep: 30 minutes
   cook: 65 minutes
   ingredients_markdown: |-
+    **Cookie Shortbread**

-    * 1 cup unsalted butter
+    * 175g unsalted butter
-    * 2 1/2 cups all-purpose flour
+    * 250g plain flour
-    * 1 teaspoon salt
-    * 1/2 teaspoon baking soda
-    * 1/2 teaspoon baking powder
-    * 3 cups of sugar
+    * 100g icing sugar
-    * 2 teaspoons of lemon zest
-    * 6 teaspoons of lemon juice
-    * 6 eggs
+    * 1 tbs vanilla extract
-    * 1 cup Greek yogurt
+    * 1 egg yoke

+    **Cookie Filling**

+    * 50g unsalted butter
-    * 1 cup confectioners’ sugar
+    * 160g icing sugar
+    * 120g jam of your choice
   directions_markdown: |-
+    **Cookie Shortbread Pastry**

+    1. Cut butter into cubes and let sit for a couple minutes.
+    2. Work the butter into the flour mixture, slowly adding more and more softened butter cubes.
+Best thing to do is with clean hands to squish the flour and butter together with your thumbs and fingers.
+Keep going till it all looks incorporated.
+    3. Add the sugar and continue mixing.
+    4. Add the vanilla extract and continue mixing.
+    5. Add the egg yolk and continue mixing.
+(I accidentally added the whole egg and it still work out great)
+    6. Knead the dough for a few minutes and make two balls of the dough.
+    7. Wrap the dough balls and put it into the fridge for an hour.

+    1. Leave the dough out for a minimum of 15 mins.
+    2. Flour your counter and rolling pin.
+Roll out the dough.
+You want it to be about 2mm thick.
+    3. Use a star shape cookie cutter to cut out the stars and transfer to a baking tray.

+    **Bake**

-    1. Heat oven to 325° F. Butter and flour a 12-cup Bundt pan.
+    1. Heat oven to 160°C 120°F. Butter and flour a 12-cup Bundt pan.
 In a medium bowl, whisk together the flour, salt, baking soda, and baking powder.
-    2. Using an electric mixer, beat the butter, granulated sugar, and lemon zest on medium-high until light and fluffy, 3 to 4 minutes.
-Beat in 4 tablespoons of the lemon juice, then the eggs, one at a time, scraping down the sides of the bowl as necessary.
-    3. Reduce mixer speed to low.
-Add half the flour mixture, then the yogurt, and then the remaining flour mixture.
-Mix just until combined (do not overmix).
-    4. Transfer the batter to the prepared pan and bake until a toothpick inserted in the center comes out clean, 65 to 75 minutes.
-Cool the cake in the pan for 30 minutes, then turn it out onto a wire rack to cool completely.
-    5. In a small bowl, whisk together the confectioners’ sugar and 1 of the remaining tablespoons of lemon juice until smooth, adding the remaining lemon juice as necessary to create a thick, but pourable glaze.
+    2. Bake for 10-15 mins.
+(Keep an eye on them to get make sure they're all the same color)
+    3. Let them cool for 5-10 mins and place them on a wire rack to cool more.

+    **Cookie Filling**

+    1. Whisk the butter, sugar and 50g of the jam with an electric whisk.
+    2. Transfer to a piping bag with a small round nozzle, or snip off the end to make a ½cm opening.
+Put the remaining jam in another piping bag and snip off the end to make a slightly smaller hole.
+    3. Pipe blobs of the filling around the edge of each whole biscuit, leaving a space in the centre.
+    4. Fill the space with jam, then sandwich a biscuit with a hole cut out on top of each one.
+Will keep in an airtight container for up to three days.

 ---
-If you're a sour fan you're going to love this cake.
-Lemon Cake is one of my favorite year-round desserts, but it is a perfect choice for spring and summer, when everyone tends to crave citrus or light & flavorful recipes
+These Christmas Cookie look great and taste great.
+A little bit of work for something that will honestly be gone in minutes!
+Put the kettle on these are going to be good.

 ![Cake](https://irishbaking.ie/images/Christmas_Star_Jam_Cookies/Image_1.jpg)

-You can add extra flavour with berries.
+Easy to roll and shape with your star cut outs.

 ![Cake](https://irishbaking.ie/images/Christmas_Star_Jam_Cookies/Image_2.jpg)

-You can add extra flavour with berries.
+The star shape cut out in the middle is going to make these cookies stand out with the jam filling.

 ![Cake](https://irishbaking.ie/images/Christmas_Star_Jam_Cookies/Image_3.jpg)

-You can add extra flavour with berries.
+Putting these together was so much fun.

 ![Cake](https://irishbaking.ie/images/Christmas_Star_Jam_Cookies/Image_4.jpg)

-You can add extra flavour with berries.
+And even better to eat them.

 ![Cake](https://irishbaking.ie/images/Christmas_Star_Jam_Cookies/Image_5.jpg)

-Or a caramel sauce.
+Decorate your place with this amazing cookie.